ssbucarlos/smush_extra_slots_effect_fix/README.md

 * smashline hook (https://github.com/blu-dev/smashline_hook)

 # Issues?
 Crashes?
+* This plugin is not compatible with smashline 2, so if u installed smashline 2, you will crash.
 * You will crash without the dependencies above.
 * If you still crash, try removing just this plugin, but keep the nro_hook and smashline_hook installed.
 If it crashes still without this plugin, then its not an issue with this plugin.
 * If it only crashes when installing this plugin feel free to make a github issue.